Actively Recruiting

 - Women 18 through 64 years of age (inclusive)

-- Pulmonary Function Test with either DLCO >20% predicted and FVC <90% or post bronchodilator FEV1 between 30% and 90% predicted
+- Pulmonary Function Test results with either DLCO >20% predicted and FVC <90% OR post bronchodilator FEV1 between 30% and 90% predicted

-- Willing to avoid grapefruit juice and St. John's wort while in the study
+- Willingness to avoid grapefruit juice and St. John's wort during the study

-- Able and willing to comply with study procedures
+- Ability and willingness to comply with study procedures

 You will not qualify if you...

-- Women who have or will undergo a transplant
+- Women who have undergone or will undergo a transplant

-- Women who are currently pregnant or plan on a pregnancy
+- Women who are currently pregnant or planning pregnancy

 - Dementia or cognitive dysfunction preventing consent or study completion